 “Especially for you as a (frequent, highly valued, yearlong) customer, we would like to ask you as a part of our small group of X customers to express your opinion.”

 Surveys are great and can definitely solidify your relationship with your customer.

 2. Add a surprise personal email

 Just ask for interaction to increase the engagement.
 If you are sending a frequent newsletter or action mails, adding a “surprise” personal email can greatly boost engagement.
-Customer.io did a very simple personal email which had 17% reply rate.
+Customer.io did a very simple personal email which had a 17% reply rate.
 17% of the people mailed, sent an actual reply.

-Of course this tactic isn’t scalable if you need to write them one by one, but it is a good way to start.
-This will allow you to sharpen the email text and content, because you are spending “quality time” with the concept of the email.
+Of course, this tactic isn’t scalable if you need to write them one by one, but it is a good way to start.
+This will allow you to sharpen the email text and content because you are spending “quality time” with the concept of the email.
 While a first version might not be totally right, after sending about 20 / 30 of these personally, you will see that the text gets improved, improved, and improved even more based on feedback.

-Finding the right angle or even subject line in these cases, is crucial.
+Finding the right angle or even the subject line in these cases is crucial.
 Think about the function of the person that email should originate from, should it be sales, account manager, the CEO, an intern, the service department, or even someone with the modern function title of “customer success manager” (yes they exist).

-But as mentioned, send each of them one by one is not scalable at all, so you will be using canned (mostly pre-written) emails.
+But as mentioned, send each of them one by one is not scalable at all so you will be using canned (mostly pre-written) emails.
 As your subscriber base grows, you find that automation through autoresponders or other forms of marketing automation is the low maintenance, high impact way to go.
 Modern ESPs will have a triggered email function in place to facilitate this.